QLD - Mass Import Management Scheme (MIMS)

 These details are required for the road manager to assess your application.

 Step 3 - In the ‘Travel details’ section, enter the requested period (the period cannot exceed three years).
-Input the freight being carried under the 'Description of load', for example, grain, gravel or sand.
+Input the freight being carried under the 'Description of load', for example, import containers.

 Step 4 - Navigate to the ‘Route’ section of the application.
 Select the ‘Route type' as 'Single Route' or 'Area'.